mozilla-services/merino-py/docs/adr/0003-test-containers.md

 The current test approach uses a combination of unit, integration, and contract feature tests, where third-party integrations such as cloud services, data storage services, and external API integrations are test doubled in the lower level unit and integration tests.
-While test doubles (find more details about [Test Doubles] here) might be easier to work with, they still cannot compete with the real dependencies in terms of matching the production environment and covering all the integration surfaces and concerns in tests.
+While test doubles (find more details about test doubles [here][1]) might be easier to work with, they lack the accuracy of working with real dependencies in terms of matching the production environment and covering all the integration surfaces and concerns in tests.

 Despite the potential to test with third-party integrations in